nodejs/node/doc/api/repl.markdown

 ### REPL Features

 Inside the REPL, Control+D will exit.
 Multi-line expressions can be input.
+Tab completion is supported for both global and local variables.

 The special variable `_` (underscore) contains the result of the last expression.